werto87/small_memory_tree/README.md

 ## Do not use small_memory_tree if
 - Your data on the nodes does not allow to set two marks.
 You should have 2 free values which small_memory_tree can use as marks
 - You have a st_tree with a lot of nodes with a low amount of children and a few nodes with a lot of children.
 In this case small_memory_tree could get bigger than st_tree
+- Your data type is small for example uint8_t and you have a lot of nodes.

 ## How does small_memory_tree stores a tree
 [write this after implementation]